p-samuel/particles-mesh-dash/README.md

 # Particles Mesh
- This is an excercise on canvas drawing with Delphi Firemonkey by QuarkCube youtube channel.
+ This is an excercise on canvas painting with Delphi Firemonkey by QuarkCube youtube channel.

 ![Simple mesh exercise](demo.gif)